johnschriner/presentations/digitalocean.md

 ###Installing MySQL Server
 Next, we'll install and configure MySQL database to store the information for the wiki.
-Install the newest MySQL using apt-get:
+Install the newest MySQL Server using apt-get:

         sudo apt-get install mysql-server
 You will be asked to create a root password.
 Make sure to remember it or place it in a password manager; we'll need the root password for setting up MediaWiki.